ThePixelated/Rafiq-A.M.P-GamePinball/README.md

-# RE-WORK
+# RE-WORK IS DONE
-TODO:
-- Switch fix
-- Scene fix
-- Sounds fIx
-- Lag fix
+Still managing the build file - [ON PROGRESS]